jannathsyeda/OnlineNewsportal_laravel/README.md

 ## About The Newsportal
 This is a newportal website.Here user can see all latest news,breaking news,Differet categories of news, can search by date of any news.
-For login multi auth email verification is applayed.
+For login multi auth email verification is applayed.Subscribers get email by notification.

 ##  Activities